Karel Rachůnek

 Karel Rachůnek (/cs/, August 27, 1979 – September 7, 2011) was a Czech professional ice hockey player.
-Rachunek was the captain of Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL) when the team was decimated in the 2011 Lokomotiv Yaroslavl plane crash.
+Rachůnek was the captain of Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL) when the team was decimated in the 2011 Lokomotiv Yaroslavl plane crash.
 He played eight seasons in North America in the National Hockey League (NHL).
-Rachůnek was drafted in the ninth round, 229th overall, by the Ottawa Senators in the 1997 NHL Entry Draft.
+Rachůnek was drafted in the ninth round, 229th overall, by the Ottawa Senators in the 1997 NHL entry draft.
 Rachunek was the brother of Ivan Rachůnek and Tomáš Rachůnek who also played professional ice hockey.

 Playing career

 Early career

 Rachůnek played his junior hockey with AC ZPS Zlín Jr. of the Czech Junior League from 1995 to 1997.
 In his rookie season in 1995–96, Rachůnek recorded eight goals and 19 points in 38 games.
 In his second season with the club in 1996–97, Rachůnek scored two goals and 13 points in 27 games.
-In the 1997 NHL Entry Draft, the Ottawa Senators selected Rachůnek in the ninth round, 229th overall.
+In the 1997 NHL entry draft, the Ottawa Senators selected Rachůnek in the ninth round, 229th overall.

 In 1997–98, Rachůnek moved to Zlín of the Czech Extraliga.
 In his first season with the club, he scored a goal and three points in 27 games.
 In 1998–99, Rachůnek improved his offensive numbers to 3 goals and 12 points in 39 games, as well as accumulating 88 penalty minutes, helping Zlín reach the playoffs.
 In six playoff games, Rachůnek was held pointless.